adsl14/vram-explorer/README.md

 ![vram explorer image](images/main_image.png)

-This tool will help you to explore the \*.vram files from the game Dragon Ball Raging Blast, Dragon Ball Raging Blast 2 and Ultimate Tenkaichi.
+This tool will help you to explore the \*.vram files from the game Dragon Ball Raging Blast, Dragon Ball Raging Blast 2 and Dragon Ball Z Ultimate Tenkaichi.

 Also, you can export and import the textures into those files.